datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 No checksum to compare
 ```

+### Deprecated

+As of version 1.61.0, the option `--guess latest` is deprecated, as the download pattern is not always predictable.
+Instead of it, you should use `dbdeployer downloads add-remote` to include the newest tarballs to the list, and then
+you can download from the enhanced list.

 # Practical examples

 Several examples of dbdeployer usages are avaibale with the command ``dbdeployer cookbook``